thomasyu888/Interactive-Heatmap/README.md

 # Interactive-Heatmap
-**Version 1:**

-A interactive heatmap with mouseover ability and a zoom into a selected area functionality.
-Heatmap_run displays the heatmap, but a csv file has to be filled into the mainFile line before the script will run.
-No dendrogram.

-The metadata is made up

-**Version 2:**

-Extension of Version 1 with dendrograms.
-Has zooming capability on the dendrograms along with the heatmap grid.
+This is an interactive heatmap that has hoverover ability and also a zoom feature.
+The zoom feature allows you to select an area and zoom into it.
 However, zoom function only works once! =[

 **Clustering.R**

-This file in Version 2 folder does all the clustering of the data.
+This does all the clustering of the data.
 Make sure to input your desired CSV file and made up metadata into the clustering.R file.
 This will allow R to give out 4 files that are needed in running the heatmap.

 **References**